Call for Nominations for 2016 (18th Annual) Historic Preservation Awards

 Since 1999, Otsego 2000 has sponsored the annual Historic Preservation Awards for Otsego and Schoharie Counties.
 These awards recognize individuals and groups who have committed themselves to preserving our regional historic sites, landscapes and communities for future use and enjoyment.
-An independent jury of preservation experts reviews applications for the following award categories: Career Achievement, Stewardship, Adaptive Reuse, Restoration, Rehabilitation, Historic Preservation Planning, and Community Education and Outreach.
-To be eligible for consideration, the project must have been completed within the past five years.
+An independent jury of preservation experts reviews nominations for their commitment to preserving our architectural heritage and cultural landscapes.
+Download the 2016 HP Award Nomination Form.

 Nominations for the historic preservation awards will be considered in the following categories:

 Cornerstone Award For a project that promotes a preservation ethic through the maintenance or repair of a historic home, building, or landscape.
 Cornerstone projects need not be large in scale; rather they are the foundational projects that preserve historic character and integrity piece by piece.